kcngdominic/stock-rl/README.md

   - [ ] azure logic app? so that they are just apis?
   - [ ] my db to cache data from yfiance? (rate limit per day)
   - [ ] What app so I can use it easily?
+- [ ] Automation
+  - [ ] Find an API that would allow a background job to trade without manual input (seems like only US stocks are supported)